-Let’s take a look at these ETFs in more detail…
+Let’s take a look at these penny stock ETFs in more detail…

 iShares Micro-Cap ETF

 Expense Ratio: 0.60%

 The fund is notable because it has holdings in diverse sectors of the market.
 Its main holdings are in the healthcare, financials and industrials sectors.
 Each of those sector weightings comes in at 23%, 22% and 12%, respectively.